ChrisPritchard/FSH/README.md

 	(let grep (s:string) arr =
 		arr |> Array.filter (fun line -> line.Contains(s)))

-(**Note** that shift+enter will go to a new line, useful for code.
+(**Note** that shift/alt/control+enter will go to a new line, useful for code.
 Tabbing (four spaces) works as well, shunting the current line forward.
 Also, by piping arr on the second line, the line parameter does not need a type annotation.)

+(**Note for Linux/OSX** the terminal and System.Console.ConsoleModifiers don't work very well together, so aside from shift, control and alt also work with enter for new lines.
+Find what works for you - alt+enter worked for me on Ubuntu)

 Then use this like: